Karla-Yanet24/gift-shop-management-system/README.md

 ---

-## 👩‍💻 Author
+## 👩‍💻 About the Author

 Karla Santos Villarreal

-Systems Engineering Student
+Systems Engineering Student at UNTELS.

+Passionate about technology, software development and digital solutions that solve real-world problems.

+Currently building projects to strengthen my professional portfolio.